biopython/biopython/CONTRIBUTING.rst

 Tagged issues
 -------------

-Is general, unless there is an open pull request associated with an issue, or the issue discussion makes it clear that someone is working on it, any issue can be worked on.
+In general, unless there is an open pull request associated with an issue, or the issue discussion makes it clear that someone is working on it, any issue can be worked on.